-Students with prior poor academic performance may petition, on the advice of the Academic Dean and with the approval of the Academic Board, to have certain courses removed from the calculation of the overall Grade Point Average.
+Students with prior poor academic performance may petition, on the advice of the Vice President for Academic Affairs and with the approval of the Academic Board, to have certain courses removed from the calculation of the overall Grade Point Average.
 This policy is restricted to students that are returning after an absence of several years or have changed majors.
 The intent is to remove from calculation of the GPA courses that no longer have any bearing on the new degree program being pursued.